madhu-3/devtinder/README.md

   create a POST /signup API to add data to database push some documents using that API through postman error handling using try catch
+Ep-7
+  Difference between JS Object and JSON add express json middleware make signup api dynamic findOne-> what it will return if we have multiple docs match the doc API- get user by email
+  API - feed API - GET /feed - get all users from database create a delete user API
+  Difference between PATCH and PUT
+  API to update a user
+  Explore the mongoose documentation for Model methods what are options in a Modal.findByIdAndUpdate